-A pilot borehole should be bored through the overburden and/or the contaminated zone into the clay confining layer.
+A pilot borehole should be bored through the overburden and/or the contaminated zone into the clay-confining layer.
 An outer casing (sometimes called surface or pilot casings) should then be placed into the borehole and sealed with grout.
 The borehole and outer casing should extend into tight clay, typically 2 feet.
 The total depths into the clay will vary, depending on the plasticity of the clay.
 The final depth should be approved by a qualified professional.
-The size of the outer casing should have sufficient inside diameter to contain the inner casing, and, typically, a 2-inch annular space.
-In addition, the borehole should be of sufficient size to contain the outer casing and the 2-inch outer annular space, if applicable.
+The size of the outer casing should have sufficient inside diameter to contain the inner casing of the future monitor well and typically a 2-inch annular space.
+In addition, the borehole for the surface casing should be of sufficient size to contain the outer casing and the 2-inch outer annular space, if applicable.